howdyband/makerteens/index.md

  > The goal of Oregon's Measure 98 is to "support the needs of students related to engagement, personalization, achievement, and college and career readiness."

-More than a drop-out prevention program, the MAKERTEENS school within a school Career Academy model offers students college credit and career readiness skills as they complete a well-rounded theme-based curriculum and build a Tiny House in one school year.
+More than a drop-out prevention program, the MAKERTEENS Alternative Education Career Academy model offers students college credit and career readiness skills as they complete a well-rounded theme-based curriculum and build a Tiny House in one school year.
+Any high school student may apply, but preference is given to Klamath Falls City School District students who have completed Algebra I but may have risk factors.

 **Proposal for Full Year Program**

-Provide a dozen at-risk high school students the opportunity to build a tiny house on a trailer frame.
-This same MAKERTEENS cadre will be mentored through the following classes:
+Provide a dozen high school students the opportunity to build a tiny house on a trailer frame.
+This same MAKERTEENS cadre will be mentored through classes such as:

 - Integrated Science
 - Construction Math
+- Geometry
-- Language Arts
+- English Language Arts
+- Spanish
 - AP Psychology
 - AP Studio Art
 - Band
 - Health/PE
 - Family and Consumer Science
+- Media (Web Design, Videography)
-- Web Design
+- Welding

 Students in a project-based, intense mentorship, along with job shadowing in the community, and parent engagement, will effectively move toward a diploma, personal success, and job skills.
 Additionally, students may earn badges and certificates in industry recognized proficiencies.